Code Writer

 |

-Use a loop to multiply the numbers from 8 to 23
+Use a loop to print the sum of the numbers from 4 to 16

 Use: variables, loops[2]